 There really wasn’t much else to do here at Hershey World besides the “tour” that we just went on.
 Now we had to decide what to do next.
 The kids wanted to go to the Hershey’s amusement park.
-I thought I didn’t come all this way so the kids can go to an amusement park, but as it turns out there aren’t any in the Philadelphia area.
-For Maya and Udai, my sister Banu’s kids, this was a big deal and they were super excited to be going to an amusement park.
-So we split up.
-My brother Kiran and brother-in-law Jaidev took all the kids who wanted to go to the amusement park with them, while my sisters Banu and Shobha and Anjali and I decided to hang out at Hershey’s Chocolate World.
+I thought I didn’t come all this way to be in an amusement park, but as it turns out there aren’t any in the Philadelphia area so for my sister’s kids, this was a big deal.
+We decided to split up.
+My brother and brother-in-law took the kids to the amusement park while my sisters and my daughter Anjali decided to attend a make your own chocolate tour.

 The amusement park group got rained on for over 2 hours!
-They had to hang around at the park waiting for the rain to subside so they could continue on a few more rides.
+They had to hang around waiting for the rain to subside before they could continue on a few rides.
 On the other hand my sisters, Anjali and I walked around the Hershey’ shopping area and tried to occupy ourselves here.
 This part is just a huge Hershey’s shop, there wasn’t much else besides merchandise here to keep us busy for a couple of hours.

-So we decided to enroll in the Create Your Own Candy Bar workshop.
-This was an hour and a half workshop that turned out to be loads of fun.
-In this workshop we got to create our own chocolate bar, design our own package, and also watch it get produced.
+The Create Your Own Candy Bar workshop was an hour and a half workshop that turned out to be the best part of our trip!
+In this workshop we got to create our own chocolate bar, design our own package, and also watch it all get produced.